sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/kubernetes.md

       fieldPath: status.hostIP
 {{< /code >}}

-## Data sources for monitoring Kubernetes

-Common Kubernetes data sources include Kubernetes hosts, Kubelet metrics, Kubelet cAdvisor, and `kube-state-metrics`.

-### Kubernetes hosts

-Kubernetes hosts are especially important to monitor because they have limited resources.
-A common method for collecting Kubernetes host data is using the [Prometheus node exporter][1] to scrape the host data and expose system resource telemetry data on an HTTP endpoint.

-### Kubelete metrics

-Kubelet metrics, also called Kubernetes processes, include apiserver, kube-scheduler, and kube-controller-manager, which provide data on Kubernetes nodes and the jobs they run.

-### Kubelet cAdvisor

-The built-in Kubelet cAdvisor collects, aggregates, processes, and exports metrics for each running container. cAdvisor can keep track of resource isolation parameters and historical resource usage so Kubernetes can designate how much memory is being used.

-### kube-state-metrics

-`kube-state-metrics` listens to the Kubernetes API server and provides high-level information about your Kubernetes cluster.
-`kube-state-metrics` data includes which containers are running, their current state, the number of contains in a particular state, and whether any are unhealthy or at capacity.

 ## Recommended approach for monitoring Kubernetes

 We recommend deploying Sensu agents as Kubernetes sidecars, a dynamic approach with one agent per [Kubernetes pod][2], to monitor applications.
 To monitor Kubernetes itself, add a Sensu agent on all Kubernetes hosts.

 Kubernetes sidecars are modular, composable, and reusable.
-Sidecar examples include service mesh, logging platforms with agents that run as sidecars, and observability solutions like Sensu, with an agent that runs as a sidecar and provides a 1:1 pairing of a monitoring agent per collection of services.

 When you use the sidecar pattern, your Kubernetes pod holds the container that runs your application alongside the container that runs the Sensu agent.
 These containers share the same network space, so Sensu can collect data from your applications as if they were running in the same container or host.